qducnguyen/cv-project-20222/README.md

-## Dataset Preparation and Training Code, you could see the tutorial in the head of each file or through Google Colab
+## For Dataset Preparation and Training Code, the following Google Colab provides instruction on how to run the code.

 ```
 https://colab.research.google.com/drive/1FUUh2Sav1IhfKmKPvRKROXAq_9bBBp6A?usp=sharing